Home » History Notes » Paika Rebellion

 The outcome of the Pika Rebellion was depressing since the rebels responsible received execution and lengthy prison terms.
 The British government created a panel to investigate the uprising.
 Following this Paika insurrection, which was started by residents of the Kandha and Koi regions, there were violent upheavals.
 The income policy, which remained unchanged after the Paika uprising, was the main problem.

 Lord Jagannath was portrayed by the insurgents as the emblem of Odiya unity.
 This was a brutal uprising that took place before the renowned Rebellion of 1857, which challenged British Sovereignty in India, but it was not very well-liked.
-The Prime Minister honored and recognized the descendants of families connected to the uprising on the occasion of the 200th anniversary of the rebellion.
+The Prime Minister honoured and recognised the descendants of families connected to the uprising on the occasion of the 200th anniversary of the rebellion.

 Paika Rebellion UPSC

-During the uprising, Lord Jagannath was represented as a representation of Odia harmony.
-It was a terrible uprising that took place before the well-known Rebellion of 1857, which challenged British Sovereignty in India, but it did not have popular support.
+During the uprising, Lord Jagannath was represented as a symbol of Odia harmony.
+It was a terrible uprising that took place before the well-known Revolt of 1857, which challenged British Sovereignty in India, but it did not have popular support.
 On the 200th anniversary of the insurrection, the prime minister honoured and praised the offspring of families involved in it.

 Sharing is caring!